undefined

 • Nature of equity, diversity, and inclusion.

-• Retain the confirmation for your records.
+• Keep all communications for your future records.

 • If the company leaves the territory or ceases its activities, reimbursement clauses apply depending on the date of the event.